CODE OF CIVIL PROCEDURE IN BOSNIA AND HERZEGOVINA

 If the court receives a complaint, it must continue with the case even if the plaintiff has not provided a legal foundation for the claim.
 The complaint might ask the court to rule on the existence or nonexistence of a right or legal connection or the validity or untruth of a document.

-The complaint must include [A.] the basis for the court's jurisdiction; [B.] a statement of claim (including the legal remedy sought by the plaintiff) with respect to the main matter and any subsidiary claims (the ‘Statement of Claim’); [C.] the facts upon which the Statement of Claim is based; 4. the evidence corroborating those facts; [D.] the value of the dispute; [E.] the legal basis for the claim; and[F.] any other information required to be included in a complaint.
+The complaint must include [A.] the basis for the court’s jurisdiction; [B.] a statement of claim (including the legal remedy sought by the plaintiff) concerning the primary matter and any subsidiary claims (the ‘Statement of Claim’); [C.] the facts upon which the Statement of Claim is based; 4. the evidence corroborating those facts; [D.] the value of the dispute; [E.] the legal basis for the claim; and[F.] any other information required to be included in a complaint.

-If the court strikes down one of the plaintiff's claims, the other claim may be brought in the same lawsuit as an alternate Statement of Claims.
-Only if the court has subject matter jurisdiction over all of the claims and if the same process is required for all of the claims may be consolidated in a single complaint.
+If the court strikes down one of the plaintiff’s claims, the other claim may be brought in the same lawsuit as an alternate Statement of Claims.
+Only if the court has subject matter jurisdiction over all of the allegations and the same process is required for all the claims to be consolidated in a single complaint.

-The plaintiff has the right to file an amendment to the complaint at any time before the close of the preliminary hearing or the start of the main hearing if the preliminary hearing was not conducted.
-The court may accept the modification of the complaint after the preliminary hearing but before the completion of the main hearing at the latest, but only if it finds that the objective of the alteration is not to prolong the proceedings and if the defendant consents to the amendment.
+The plaintiff has the right to file an amendment to the complaint at any time before the close of the preliminary hearing or the start of the leading hearing if the initial hearing was not conducted.
+The court may accept the modification of the complaint after the preliminary hearing but before the completion of the leading hearing at the latest, but only if it finds that the objective of the alteration is not to prolong the proceedings and if the defendant consents to the amendment.

 THE MAIN HEARING